Difflugia: Taxonomy

+The catalogue of Difflugia species continues to expand with discoveries in under-explored geographical regions.
+For example, Difflugia quangtrani was described in 2022 from freshwater bodies in the Central Highlands and South-Central Coast of Vietnam.
+This species is characterized by a radially symmetrical, globular or ovoid main body covered with fine sand grains and a distinct short neck.

 Structure

 Difflugia are testate amoebae with an agglutinate shell.
 The test can be composed of various different mineral particles depending on the varying environment.
 These mineral particles are collectively called xenosomes.
 All species of the genus Difflugia acquire their xenosomes, from the environment in which they inhabit.
 Difflugia often have species specific tests, which are arranged based on the specific shape and size.
 Most species of Difflugia only contain one nucleus but there are a select few that are multinucleated.
 In the larger species the nucleus can be vesicular as opposed to the regularly ovular nucleus.
 All species also contain an epipodium which is a terminal aperture in the protist's structure.
 The size of Difflugia is found to range from 15μm all the way up to 500μm.

 During cell division, the particles collected that have been used to produce the test are directly passed on to the daughter cell.
 Strength of the test is quite variable between the Difflugia species and the strength of the test can be separated into three categories; robust, intermediate and fragile.
 Robust tests are found to result in a shell with an irregular shape in comparison to the rest of the genus.
 Shells which are a part of the fragile category are most likely to be constructed from diatom crystals.

+Difflugia does not pick particles randomly.
+Recent studies using advanced microscopes show that Difflugia acts like a skilled builder.
+It puts heavier, block-shaped minerals near the opening of its shell to keep it stable and balanced.
+It also uses lighter, flat minerals at the back of the shell.

+Recent studies employing SEM-BEX (backscattered electron and X-ray) mapping have provided new insights into mineral selection during test building in Difflugia.
+Analyses of specimens from Scotland show that these amoebae organize mineral grains according to their physical properties.
+Dense framework silicates such as quartz and feldspar tend to be placed toward the apertural end, while lighter sheet silicates, including muscovite and kaolin, are arranged closer to the fundus.
+The same study reports the first documented instance of intentional incorporation of kaolin particles into Difflugia tests.